bestit/betterpapershift/README.md

 - Precalculate your workweek

 ## Changelog

+### v 0.4
+- Added precalculation of your workweek
+- Made numbers more precice

 ### v 0.3
 - More robust parsing and replacing of the table
 - Hour and decimal format is supportet in the whole table